myopenmath/policies/terms-of-service.md

 <h2 id="services">1.
 Our Services</h2>

 MyOpenMath provides algorithmic online homework with autograding of numeric, algebraic, and graphing answers.
-It also provides some LMS-style features, such as messaging, discussion forums, file and text info posting, a gradebook, and a calendar.
+It also provides some Learning Management features, such as messaging, discussion forums, file posting, a gradebook, and a calendar.

 By using the MyOpenMath Services, you agree to be bound by these Terms and to the collection and use of your information as described in our [Privacy Policy](/privacy).
 If you do not agree to these Terms, you are not permitted to use the MyOpenMath Services.